Applications are open for the Eco-Roof Incentive Program.

 6. Working with your GRP or landscape architect, determine the type of plants that are best suited to the conditions of your property.
 Tip: Choose plants with biodiversity and habitat creation in mind.
 Pollinators and birds can benefit from green roof habitat.
 Look at the Design Guidelines for Biodiverse Green Roofs to identify best practices for creating habitat and promoting biodiversity on green roofs.

-8. Gather your supporting documents.
+8. Gather supporting documents.
 Your chosen roofing contractor will be able to provide the required documents.
 Provide the following supporting documentation when completing the Application Form:

 1. Photo of roof: A photo of the roof prior to construction.